rcjcooke/wa-arm-spring-selector/README.md

 This is the core logic and database executable as a command line application.
 It is also used as an integrated dependency of the web service.
 To run the application:

 * Change to the `core` directory
-* Execute `gradle run`.
-This will tell you what command line parameters are required to use it.
+* Execute `gradle run --args=''`.
+This will force the app to tell you what command line parameters are required to use it.

-For example:
+**Note**: Running `gradle run` with no arguments will execute the app with some default command line arguments.
+These arguments can be found in the `gradle.build` file under the core sub-project directory.

 ### Web Service
 This is the RESTful web service that allows for remote connection and use of the Core app and database.